ffdm/ffdm.github.io/index.md

 ## About Me

-I am a senior computer engineering undergraduate at the University of Michigan.
-I am currently working as a research assistant in the
+I am a VLSI Master's student at the University of Michigan.
+I am currently working as a graduate student research assistant in the
 <a href="https://web.eecs.umich.edu/~reetudas/researchgroup.html" target="_blank">M-Bits Research Group</a> on spiking neural network
 algorithms for energy efficient automotive vision.
 In the past I have worked in the <a href="https://lugroup.engin.umich.edu" target="_blank">Wei Lu Nanoelectronics Group</a>
 to design a FPGA-based machine learning hardware system for classification of mouse neural spikes using an RRAM array.